guildai/issue-resolution/my.guild.ai-991-how-to-require-multiple-files-from-the-same-directory-in-guild-yml/README.md

     ... data.npy -> ../.../data.npy
     ... guild.yml
     ...
 README.md

+### Copy project data files to a run for later reuse

 If a data set already exists in a project, it can be used with this pattern by copying it to a run using a file dependency. `copy-dataset`